 – Timely delivery.

-MCHIP is helping to shape global thinking to make PE/E a priority maternal health intervention.
-Along with participation in global PE/E technical forums, MCHIP has developed and disseminated tangible resource materials and publications, such as: an updated technical briefer on PE/E; technical resources in the PE/E toolkit; and a practical review article on the safety of magnesium sulfate for management of severe PE/E.
+MCHIP helped to shape global thinking to make PE/E a priority maternal health intervention.
+Along with participation in global PE/E technical forums, MCHIP developed and disseminated tangible resource materials and publications, such as: an updated technical briefer on PE/E; technical resources in the PE/E toolkit; and a practical review article on the safety of magnesium sulfate for management of severe PE/E.

-MCHIP works collaboratively from the global level to the country level to find practical and effective approaches to implement these evidence-based interventions.
-MCHIP provides global and regional leadership and knowledge promotion through participation in global PE/E technical forums with WHO and other global organizations, regional meetings in Africa and Asia, and the development and dissemination of resource materials and publications.
+MCHIP worked collaboratively from the global level to the country level to find practical and effective approaches to implement these evidence-based interventions.
+MCHIP provided global and regional leadership and knowledge promotion through participation in global PE/E technical forums with WHO and other global organizations, regional meetings in Africa and Asia, and the development and dissemination of resource materials and publications.

-MCHIP country programs have used findings from the QoC surveys and MCA to identify gaps and develop action plans to address the gaps.
-As a result, in country programs where these actionable gaps were identified, steps taken have included:
+MCHIP country programs used findings from the QoC surveys and MCA to identify gaps and develop action plans to address the gaps.
+As a result, in country programs where these actionable gaps were identified, steps were taken included:

 - Policy and supply mechanism change to reduce MgSO4 stock outs at health facilities.